harrycresswell/cu/content/global-styles/accordion.md

 </div>
 ```

-Be mindful of the various [accessibility challenges of exclusive accordions](https://yatil.net/blog/exclusive-accordions) before use them.
+Be mindful of the various [accessibility challenges of exclusive accordions](https://yatil.net/blog/exclusive-accordions) before use.